Information regarding anticipated bids can be obtained by clicking on the following link:

 If you are unable to submit the form electronically after checking the SAF User Guide, or need any other assistance, contact the Prequalification Hotline (718) 472-8777.

 PLA Weekend Wage Rates - As negotiated under the PLA, , there are three possible weekend scenarios:

 1. For a standard five day work week, overtime is paid when a worker works:

 2. When the entire job is on a four ten-hour day basis, overtime is payable when a worker works:

-The only construction workers permitted on a PLA job site are members of one of the unions listed on the attached PLA Telephone Contact List.
-There are many other unions representing building and construction workers.
-Some of these other unions are from Long Island, Westchester and New Jersey, and others are New York City based, but they are not signatory to the PLA and therefore cannot represent any workers on a PLA job.
-(It also does not matter whether any of these other unions have apprenticeship programs of their own.)
+The only construction workers permitted on a PLA jobsite are members of one of the unions listed in the below PLA Telephone Contact List.
+There are other unions that represent building and construction workers from Long Island, Westchester, New Jersey, and others from New York City but they are not signatory to the PLA and therefore cannot represent any workers on a PLA job.

-Additionally, a company that is signatory to one of these "other" unions CAN work on our PLA jobs, but the firm MUST get ALL of its workers (subject to the eighth worker provision, of course) for the trade directly from the appropriate union shown on the PLA Telephone Contact List by directly contacting and sending the union the Affidavit of PLA participation.
-The firm must also send a copy of that original affidavit with each weekly or monthly supplemental benefit check payment that is sent to the union.
+A firm that is signatory to one of these non-PLA unions can work on SCA PLA jobs, but the firm MUST get ALL of its workers (subject to the eighth worker provision) for the trade directly from the appropriate union shown on the PLA Telephone Contact List by directly contacting and sending the union the Affidavit of PLA participation.
+The firm must also send a copy of the original affidavit with each supplemental benefit check payment that is sent to the union.

 ONLY workers who are members of one of the unions listed on the attached PLA Telephone Contact List may perform construction work on SCA PLA sites.

 Please obtain as much information regarding the property as possible (e.g., address, location) and contact.
 Under no circumstances should anyone from the SCA other than Real Estate Services engage or negotiate with real estate brokers or other individuals who claim to represent landlords or property owners.